Ugocode/Melbourn_House_Predictor/README.md

 # Melbourn_House_Predictor
 Predicting Cost of Homes in Melbourne Australia
 This is a machine learning project for predicting the prices of apartment buildings in Melbourne Australia

+Made with the use of Python data science libraries such as Numpy, Pandas Created in with Jupyter Notebook